IlluminatiJoe0/AtomicMining/README.md

 > [!NOTE]
 > The Atomic Miner requires power, but this mod does not have a power generation method.

+<h2>How to generate ores?</h2>
+Craft the Atomic Miner and some atoms of your choice.
+Place down the Atomic Miner, put one atom into it, and power it.
+You got infinite ores now!
 <h2>License</h2>
 MIT License